-IMPORTANT: The dimensions are guidelines only.
-They will depend in part if the ramp will be spanning more than a few feet or will be largely supported on the ground.
-The side rails must be strong enough so as not to deflect much from the weight of the boat.
+IMPORTANT: The side rails must be strong enough so as not to deflect much from the weight of the boat.
 This is especially important when lowering the boat into the water with longer ramps.
 If the side rails deflect, the boat transom may hang up on the rollers directly behind it.
 NEVER TRY TO FREE A HUNG UP BOAT FROM BEHIND.
 ALWAYS TAKE OUT SLACK FROM THE WINCH HANDLE AND HAVE THE WINCH MANNED WHEN FREEING BOAT!
 The best way to eliminate deflection of the ramp is by using supporting blocks or installing supporting legs as outlined below.

 STEP 2: DETERMINE THE WIDTH of the ramp you need.
 By looking at the shape of your hull at the transom, decide where you want the rollers to align.
 Consider having the rollers fall in line with a flatter area of the hull.
 Support need not be as wide as on a boat trailer as there are not the same side forces as encountered on the open road.
-IMPORTANT: Consider that a narrower spacing of the rails, especially for PWC storage (15" width suggested for most PWC's) will help when loading your boat onto the ramp.
+IMPORTANT: Consider that a narrower spacing of the rails will help when loading your boat onto the ramp.
 The bow will be less likely to bottom out on the ground or cross members as the boat starts to angle up to the ramp.